raul23/clustering-text/README.rst

 Though for unknown reasons (I don't know exactly what changed in the code), I don't get the ``Illegal instruction: 4`` error.
 I only got it at first but now it is only the segmentation fault error that I keep getting.

-Both errors happened exactly when shuffling the dataset and using eactly 100 compnents for ``TruncatedSVD`` (while performing dimensionality reduction using LSA):
+Both errors happened exactly when shuffling the dataset and using 100 compnents for ``TruncatedSVD`` (while performing dimensionality reduction using LSA):

 .. code-block:: python